Chen Ming-chang: Military service and afterwards

 The 70s in Taiwan saw the beginning of the campus folk song movement, and it was during this time that Chen Ming-chang's natural musical talents were stirred.
-After graduating from high school, he formed a musical group called the Wooden Guitar Chorus (木吉他合唱團), which consisted of his friends Jonathan Lee, Chang Bing-hui (張炳輝), Cheng Wen-kui (鄭文魁), Hu Chao-yu (胡昭宇), Chen Yung-yu (陳永裕), Chiang Hsueh-shih (江學世), et cetera.
+After graduating from high school, he formed a musical group called the Wooden Guitar Chorus (木吉他合唱團), which consisted of his friends Jonathan Lee, Chang Bing-hui (張炳輝), Cheng Wen-kui (鄭文魁), Hu Chao-yu (胡昭宇), Chen Yung-Yu (陳永裕), Chiang Hsueh-shih (江學世), and others.

 It was then that Chen began to experiment with composing music, as his singing was not good enough for the group, according to the album notes to his 1990 album An Afternoon Drama.
 In a 2002 interview, he said that the group would practice singing during their studies at Minghsin University of Science and Technology, but since he was serving his mandatory military service at the time he couldn't participate.
 After he was discharged, they already had two guitarists and had no need for another.
 To make a living, he worked as a merchant selling a variety of goods, such as clothing, watches and pianos.

 Rise of Taiwanese consciousness (1980s)

 In 1982, at age 26, Chen Ming-chang's father suffered from a stroke, and he went back to Beitou to help take care of him as well as help his mother run their jewelry store.
 Two years later, when his younger brother finished his military service, Ming-chang decided he would try his hand at music again.
 His supportive mother and sister bought him a piano and a four-track recorder.
 They converted the fourth floor of their house into a recording studio, where Ming-chang would teach guitar in the evenings after working in the family shop.

 It was during this time that Chen began to think about the question: "what is Taiwanese music?"
 The question was spurred by his discovery of the music of Chen Da, a Taiwanese language folk musician representative of Hengchun.
 Hearing Chen Da's music made Chen Ming-chang realize that his music lacked "a feeling for this land and a reflection on our local culture" and gave him a resolve to make music that belonged to Taiwan.
 It was around this time that Chen also learned about the 228 Incident, tearfully related to him by a drunken old man while he was on an errand in Keelung for his side business selling orchids.
 Since Taiwan was still under martial law at the time, Ming-chang's parents had never mentioned it to him.

-Not long after, Chen Ming-chang collaborated with Chen Ming-yu (陳明瑜) and wrote his first Taiwanese language song, “The Chinese Cross to Taiwan" (唐山過臺灣), a folk song about how early Chinese settlers had first crossed the Taiwan Strait by boat.
+Not long after, Chen Ming-chang collaborated with Chen Ming-yu (陳明瑜) and wrote his first Taiwanese language song, "The Chinese Cross to Taiwan" (唐山過臺灣), a folk song about how early Chinese settlers had first crossed the Taiwan Strait by boat.
 He employed more traditional Taiwanese sounds such as the pentatonic scale.
 In a later interview he noted that he felt that he could only express his deepest feelings through Taiwanese, not Mandarin.